 For centuries, bacteria have also been used in the production of various foods such as dairy products, vinegar, beer or wine.

-COLORS made from Bacteria?
+COLOURS made from Bacteria?

-We at Vienna Textile Lab are intrigued by the idea of using bacteria as a colorant for textiles and therefore have made it to our mission to dye fabrics and other materials with the help of bacteria.
+We at Vienna Textile Lab are intrigued by the idea of using bacteria as a colourant for textiles and therefore have made it to our mission to dye fabrics and other materials with the help of bacteria.

-No farmland or greenhouses are required to grow the color suppliers, the occurrence of bacteria is independent of the seasons and weather conditions or geographical location.
+No farmland or greenhouses are required to grow the colour suppliers, the occurrence of bacteria is independent of the seasons and weather conditions or geographical location.
 No fertilizers are needed.
 This represents a clear advantage over the production of other vegetable and plant dyes.